Qualifying for an AP International Diploma

 - Spanish Language and Culture + Spanish Literature and Culture

-As of October 1, 2025: A letter of proficiency verifying a student’s mastery of a language that does not have a corresponding AP Exam will no longer be accepted.
-Students must complete the world language exams listed above to meet content area 1 requirements.
-Contact AP Services for Educators for questions about a letter of proficiency submitted prior to October 1, 2025.
+As of October 1, 2025: A letter of proficiency verifying a student’s mastery of a language that does not have a corresponding AP Exam is no longer accepted.
+Students must complete the AP Exam for the eligible world language courses listed below to meet content area 1 requirements.
+Contact AP Services for Educators or AP Services for Students for questions about a letter of proficiency submitted prior to October 1, 2025.

 Eligible AP Courses